Restore An Old Beetle

 Although 1968 was the pinnacle year in terms of sales, many enthusiasts site 1969 as their favorite year Beetle.

-Beetle Convertible
+Convertible Models

 Beetle vs Super Beetle

 Produced from 1971 to 1979, the Super Beetle had rounder fenders, a larger hood, and a redesigned front valance.
-Changes were also made to the body and inner fenders to accommodate the mounting of MacPherson front struts.
-This increased ride quality and improved turning radius at the same time.
+Changes were made to the body and inner fenders to accommodate the mounting of MacPherson front struts.
+This increased ride quality and also improved turning radius at the same time.

 Early Super Beetles had the same windshields as the standard Beetles did.
 Around 1972/1973, Super Beetles were fitted with a bigger, curved windshield.